DevRumiTech/cinescope/README.md

-CineScope – Interactive Movie Recommendation Web App:
+CineScope

-CineScope is an interactive portfolio web application showcasing movie recommendation logic, filtering, and ranking through a polished, user-focused interface.
+CineScope is a movie browsing web application that allows users to explore and search for movies using an external API.

-The demo simulates backend API behavior to provide instant interaction and a seamless user experience.
+Tech Stack

-Tech Stack:
+- Frontend: HTML, CSS, JavaScript

-JavaScript (logic & state management)
+- Backend: Python
-HTML & CSS (responsive UI)
+- API: External movie API

-Simulated API layer (in-browser data + async behavior)
+Features

-How to Use:
+- Browse popular movies

-Open the application in a web browser
+- Search movies by title
-Search movies by title or filter by genre
+- View movie details

-View dynamically updated recommendations
+Notes
-Explore features such as ranking, reset, and surprise selection No setup, no terminal, no installation required.
+The backend is for local use only and is not deployed.